Amazon Music Prime Has Changed? Play in Shuffle Mode Only? Solved!

 Step 5 Play the Downloaded Amazon Music in Order

 Now, exercise patience and wait for the conversion to complete.
 Once finished, the download folder will automatically appear.
-You can also access and play the downloaded songs under the "Converted" option.
+You can also access and play the downloaded songs under the "History" option.

 As you can see, the converted Amazon Music songs are arranged and numbered in the order of the original playlist in the local folder.
 You can browse, play, and edit these downloaded audio files freely.